dialog-semiconductor/BLE_SDK6_examples/features/timer1_SW_Example/Readme.md

 ### Initial Setup

-- For the initial setup, please refer to [this section](https://www.dialog-semiconductor.com/sites/default/files/sw-example-da145x-example-setup.pdf).
+For the initial setup of the project that involves linking the SDK to this SW example, please follow the Readme [here](__Github sdk6 readme link__).

 - For the DA14531 Getting started guide you can refer to this [link](https://www.dialog-semiconductor.com/da14531-getting-started).